 How can I watch the Tour de France for free?

-You can watch the Tour de France for free by using your VPN to connect to a server in the UK.
-ITV will likely be your best bet for watching the Tour de France, as British servers tend to be reliable.
+You can watch the Tour de France for free by using your VPN to connect to a server in Wales, Ireland, and Australia.

 Bottom line